Reconciliation or Conversion?

 Unionism does not now, nor under any potential United Ireland future have to disavow its “Britishness” or attachment to closer links with Britain.
 You do not become “Irish” just because a majority in your region have voted for a United Ireland.
 Nationalism does not need to persuade political unionism to give up its fundamental beliefs for a peaceful, democratic, and prosperous United Ireland to be possible.

 The dark side of such arguments is that violence will be rampant if nationalism does not appease each and every one of political unionism’s demands.
-That is neither responsible, possible nor true.
+That is neither responsible, possible, nor true.
 Democracies thrive on differences and no democracy is absolutely homogenous.
 The point is that minority rights are protected and majorities rule sensitively and with due regard for the law and international agreements such as the GFA.

 Respect for that agreement has not been lacking on the nationalist side in recent times.
 It is unionism and successive British governments that have sought to undermine it by seeking a land border on the island, by seeking to undermine the all-Ireland economy, and by setting up a second East West Council to undermine that provided for under the GFA which they have rarely properly implemented.